 The very core of the looping concept.
-BOSS Loop Stations can all facilitate creation of as many recording overdubs as your mind can conceive.
+BOSS Loop Stations can all facilitate creation of as many overdubs as you can conceive.

 Full Stereo Signal Path

 ALL BOSS Loop Stations feature ¼” jack, true stereo input and output.
-Not just useful for stereo instruments such as keyboards, it means that 2 completely separate mono instruments (e.g. a guitar and a bass) are able to independently enter into the same looper, then output to separate devices.
+This is not just useful for stereo instruments such as keyboards.
+Importantly, it means that 2 completely separate mono instruments (e.g. a guitar and a bass) are able to independently enter into the same looper, then output to separate devices.

 Any experienced Looper will tell you that there are moments when one overdub just doesn’t go quite right.
-All Loop Stations feature the UNDO function to remove the last overdub you recorded…as well as a REDO function to drop it back into the mix.
+All Loop Stations feature the UNDO function to remove the last overdub you recorded.There is also a REDO function to drop it back into the mix.

 Contained within BOSS’s classic compact pedal format, the RC-1 is the most value-priced looper in the Loop Station lineup.
 It’s certainly a great Loop Station to learn the basics of looping, but don’t think it’s only for beginners.
-For the pro player who wishes to enhance their performance with a touch of looping, the RC-1 delivers solid, no-frills, on-the-fly looping performance with legendary BOSS reliability.
-And with 12 minutes of looping time available, that’s enough for almost any single looping application.
+The RC-1 delivers solid, no-frills, on-the-fly looping performance with legendary BOSS reliability.
+This is perfect for even even the pro player who wishes to enhance their performance with a touch of looping.
+Not only that, it comes with 12 minutes of looping time available.
+That’s enough for almost any single looping application.